mggg/gerrytools/docs/population-polygon-definition.md

 ### Alternative population surface

-`alternative_pop_gdf` replaces the default population surface with another polygon layer, usually at a finer resolution.
+`population_units` replaces the default population surface with another polygon layer, usually at a finer resolution.
 Its rows and `population_col` values define both the numerator and the denominator.
 A finer surface can reduce the full-weight effect of polygons that intersect only a small part of the hull, but the scorer still assigns every intersecting polygon's complete weight.